dvidbruhm/savgol-calculator/README.md

         3 for a cubic fit
         etc

 - offset, the offset from the centre point.
 Normally an equal number of points on either side of the point in question is used.
 However, this is not possible at the beginning and end of a series of readings.
 For these cases, coefficients for offsets from the centre point are given.
-The offset t is 0 for an estimate at the point in question, -1 for the previous point, -m for the first point, etc.
+The offset t is 0 for an estimate at the point in question, -1 for the previous point, -(half_window_size) for the first point, etc.

 # Testing